Talyllyn Railway and Narrow Gauge Railway Museum

 Llanfihangel-y-pennant, St Michael's Church - 7.4 miles (Historic Church)

-Nearest Accommodation to Talyllyn Railway and Narrow Gauge Railway Museum:
+Nearest Holiday Cottages to Talyllyn Railway and Narrow Gauge Railway Museum: